Snackels/WRO_Future-Engineer_Sunflower/README.md

     ;
 }
 ```
-There's nothing to  talk about this section because it's the same with the qualification round
+There's nothing new to discuss in this section as it mirrors the content covered in the qualification round.

 ### Fourth Section [Final Round]
 ```c++